PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Metroid is a series of science fiction adventure video games created by Nintendo.
 Since the series’ creation, it has received a large online following with many of fan-created websites.

-The original Metroid game was originally released on the Nintendo Entertainment System (NES) on August 15th, 1987, (shown below, left), garnering critical acclaim due to its unique gameplay and being one of the first video games to feature a female protagonist.
+The original Metroid game was originally released for the Family Computer Disk System in Japan on August 6th, 1986, and for the Nintendo Entertainment System in North America on August 15th, 1987 (shown below, left), garnering critical acclaim due to its unique gameplay and being one of the first video games to feature a female protagonist.
 The sequel, Metroid II: Return of Samus (shown below, right), was released for the Nintendo Game Boy handheld device on August 26th, 1991.

 The third game in the series Super Metroid (shown below, left), was released on the Super Nintendo in America on March 19th, 1994 and was later followed by Metroid Fusion (shown below, right) on the Game Boy Advance on November 17th, 2002.
 A remake of the original NES game Metroid: Zero Mission was released for the Game Boy Advance on February 9th, 2004.